-The audience, noticeably silence for a few seconds, silence of hearts touched by Amber’s story, burst forth with resounding applause.
+The audience, noticeably silent for a few seconds, silent from hearts touched by Amber’s story, burst forth with resounding applause.

 After Pastor’s sermon, Beth walked with Dan to his car, all the while thinking he had not mentioned where they were going.
 Puzzled, but not worried, the surprise began to unfold as she could see Justin and Amber waiting for them by Dan’s car.
 Beth hugged Amber.
 “Loved your story—had me in tears.”